Pet Wellness Plans in Sunrise, FL

 Our Pet Wellness Program

 Wellness visits are the perfect time for you to ask questions and bring up any concerns you may have about keeping your pet healthy.
 Client education is important to us, and we want to you to be fully involved in your pet’s lifelong care.
-When you bring them in for their annual check-up, our veterinarians will consult your pet’s medical record to assess their current health, and compare it to their last visit.
+When you bring them in for their annual check-up, our veterinarian will consult your pet’s medical record to assess their current health, and compare it to their last visit.
 This makes it easier for us to identify any unusual changes in their condition, and work quickly to diagnose and correct the problem.

 Here in South Florida, there are many different types of external and internal parasites living in our environment.
 We need to test for and protect our pets from these parasites.
 We recommend testing every 6-12 months depending on your pet’s lifestyle, and keeping them on preventatives so they can remain healthy and parasite-free.